World War I

 Your Story - Canadian Unknown Soldier - Cabaret Rouge

-They were laid at the foot of the National War Memorial in Ottawa.
+His ashes were returned to Canada and laid at the foot of the National War Memorial in Ottawa.

 The memorial pays tribute to the 116,000 Canadian soldiers who sacrificed their life in the name of Peace and Freedom.